Last Updated on January 18, 2023

 A highly focused and analytical Associate Attorney specializing in Entertainment Law practices.
 Over a decade of experience in contract reviews for local and international singer/songwriter artists.
 Top Associate in terms of billable hours for the last three years and up for a Junior Partner promotion in the next quarter.
 Fluent in French, Spanish, and English.

-Associate Attorney Job Descriptions, Responsibilities and duty Examples
+Associate Attorney Job Descriptions and Responsibilities

 An Associate Attorney’s career path commences with a Junior Associate Attorney’s role, and then promotions will occur as you gain more experience into Senior Associate positions.
 The career span of an Associate Attorney typically lasts from six to nine years before the option of partnership is presented.
 The job descriptions below are categorized by the various career stages of an Associate Attorney: